frankheat/offsecnotes/content/network/privilege-escalation/windows.md

 ---
-title: "Privilege Escalation"
+title: "Windows"
-weight: 4
+weight: 1
-description: "Learn about various techniques and methods for privilege escalation on both Windows and Linux systems, including UAC bypass, credential dumping, exploiting weak permissions, SUID, and more, with detailed notes and code examples."
+description: "Learn about various techniques and methods for privilege escalation on Windows systems, including UAC bypass, credential dumping and more, with detailed notes and code examples."
 ---

-# Privilege Escalation
+# Windows Privilege Escalation

-## Windows

 {{< hint style=notes >}}
 **Note**: if you have a valid user credential you can authenticate in windows target from SMB, RDP, WinRM.
 {{< /hint >}}

-### Automation script
+## Automation script

 ```cmd
 :: https://github.com/itm4n/PrivescCheck
 powershell -ep bypass -c ". .\PrivescCheck.ps1; Invoke-PrivescCheck"
 ```

+---

-### UAC Bypass
+## UAC Bypass

 User Account Control (UAC) is a feature that enables a consent prompt for elevated activities.